 - Discover about Funding, Resources and Opportunities available for graduate students

-- Faculty panel—connect with faculty, mentors and current graduate students
+- Faculty and student panel—connect with faculty, mentors and current graduate students